enram/vptstools/README.md

 pip install vptstools
 ```

-In case you also need the tools/services to run data transfers (SFTP, S3), make sure to install the additional dependencies:
+If you need the tools/services to transfer data (SFTP, S3) install these additional dependencies:

 ```
 pip install vptstools[transfer]